wp-plugins/mailchimp-for-wp/readme.txt

 1. The MC4WP form options page.

 == Changelog ==

+= 1.0 =
+* Added support for group checkboxes
+* Added support for paragraph elements in error messages, they are now wrapped in <div> tags.
+Update your custom CSS rules
+* Added some translation filters for qTranslate and WPML compatibility.

 = 0.8.3 =
 * Added: Guess first and last name when only using full name field.